-Results are usually declared in the last week of October.
-Celebrate your campaign whether you win or lose.
+Results will be declared between the last week of October and first week of

+November, Celebrate your campaign whether you win or lose.
 Publicly and privately thank all your supporters.
 Have two speeches ready for the declaration of the poll: one for if you are elected and one to thank your supporters and team.